AdobeDocs/journey-optimizer.en/help/using/configuration/get-started-configuration.md

     * For the **SMS** channel, you need to configure your instance to send SMS, including integrating the provider settings with [!DNL Journey Optimizer].
 [Learn more](../sms/sms-configuration.md)

-1. Once done, you must create **channel surfaces** to configure all the technical parameters required to deliver messages.
+1. Once done, you must create **channel configurations** to configure all the technical parameters required to deliver messages.
 [Learn more](channel-surfaces.md)

 1. You can also: